May 27th, 2018

-Edward has completed the doctorate of music program at the University of Montréal after the successful performance of his final recital on December 15th, 2017 at Salle Claude-Champagne at the Faculté de musique à l’Université de Montréal.
+Edward has completed the doctorate of music program at the University of Montréal after an emotionally charged successful performance of his final recital on December 15th, 2017 at Salle Claude-Champagne at the Faculté de musique à l’Université de Montréal.
 The program featured the subject of his doctoral research, Alexander Zemlinsky’s Balladen, as well as Fauré’s Thème et variations, Op.
 73, and Schubert’s monumental penultimate piano sonata in A major, D. 959.
-Edward will officially graduate from the University of Montréal in June 2018.
+Edward will receive his diploma from the University of Montréal in June 2018.

 Monday, October 23rd, 2017

 Xara Choral Theatre Ensemble’s show “Fatty Legs” features an original piece by Edward which was commissioned for the show’s debut in 2015.
 The show is being revived for a tour of Ontario.